 I cannot imagine excluding the ultimate beneficiaries of research from actively contributing to the knowledge enterprise within academia as a Diversity, Equity and Inclusion (DEI) advocate who is passionate about inclusive excellence and social justice.
 Giving voice to the voiceless and vulnerable is a personal mission as a degreed pediatric dentist who is a foreign-born South Asian American woman.
 I had to overcome many barriers to find my own voice and I know too well, what it is like to be excluded.
 The inherent power imbalance and elitist culture within the academic ivory tower, where the PI is considered king, is a major barrier to innovation, team science and true partnerships with community.
 To understand issues and felt needs, we need to reach out to trained, diverse racial, cultural and economic representatives from the community around us.
 I think it is our moral and social imperative as a public university to demonstrate the value of science grounded within the local context, addressing public concerns with meaningful and relevant research questions and prioritizing the elimination of health disparities and inequities.

-With respect to my work at the CCTS, we are funded by the Clinical and Translational Science Award (CTSA) from the NIH National Center for Accelerating Translational Science to basically accelerate the process of translation to improve human health.
+With respect to my work at the CCTS, we are funded by the Clinical and Translational Science Award (CTSA) from the NIH National Center for Advancing Translational Sciences to basically accelerate the process of translation to improve human health.
 In our field of science, translation is a broad and inclusive term that describes the process of "carrying across" (from Latin).
 So, translation is "the process of turning observations in the laboratory, clinic and community into interventions that improve the health of individuals and the public from diagnostics and therapeutics to medical procedures and behavioral changes.
 This definition is intentionally holistic with regard to directionality, stage of intervention development and modality."

 Therefore, we are committed to developing innovative solutions that will improve the efficiency, quality and impact of the process for translation to improve human health.
 Even in the best of circumstances, the overwhelming majority of discoveries fail to translate.
 CTSA Program Goal 2 of NIH to engage patients and community in every phase of the translational process is mission critical to acceleration so they can inform the discovery process from concept development, planning, study design, data collection through dissemination, all the way from basic research to translation to humans to patients to practice to communities.